 This course takes you from the just-a-user level to the I-can-fix-this level for the most common PC hardware and software concerns.
 Students will gain practical knowledge through a combination of troubleshooting techniques and hands-on lab assignments.
 Topics covered include hardware installation, configuration, and upgrading, along with diagnosing and troubleshooting PC problems.
 This course is a vocational skill course in that your knowledge and skill are best demonstrated by your ability to address a range of PC configuration and repair problems using knowledge acquired in class.
 Prerequisites: Basic understanding of DOS and familiarity with several applications.

-This course introduces students to fundamental problem-solving and programming concepts using the Visual Basic NET language.
-Topics covered include classes, objects, properties, and methods used to build windows forms: variables and variable types, control structures, functions, and sub-procedures.
-Prerequisites: FYE 101, MAT 092, RDG 098, or placement.
+This course introduces students to fundamental problem-solving and programming concepts using the high-level language Python.
+Topics covered include data types, variables, constants, decision statements, repetition, functions, string processing and file I/O. Prerequisites: FYE 101, MAT 092, RDG 098, (or placement).

 CIS 115.
 Surveying Technology Via The Internet.
 3 Credits.